 External Transactions not properly submitted are rejected.
 The Market Participant is notified of the reason for rejection and the Market Participant may then take action to submit a new External Transaction.

-External Transaction data applicable to the Day-Ahead Energy Market does not carry forward for use in the Real-Time Energy Market.
+External Transaction data applicable to the Day-Ahead Market does not carry forward for use in the Real-Time Energy Market.

 Market Participants should not include the impact of PTF losses as part of their External Transactions as PTF losses are accounted for on a financial basis through the Loss Component of the LMPs.

-Up-to Congestion External Transactions are supported in the Day-Ahead Energy Market only and may not be submitted at less than $0.01/MWh or more than $25/MWh.
+Up-to Congestion External Transactions are supported in the Day-Ahead Market only and may not be submitted at less than $0.01/MWh or more than $25/MWh.

-Priced External Transaction sales for the Day-Ahead Energy Markets must be offered at less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Priced External Transaction sales for the Day-Ahead Markets must be offered at less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

-Priced External Transaction sales for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7 must be offered at less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Priced External Transaction sales for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7 must be offered at less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

-External Transaction sales for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7.A must be offered at less than or equal to the Energy Offer Cap and equal to or above -$1,000.00/MWh.
+External Transaction sales for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7.A must be offered at less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

 A Market Participant may revise the price component of its priced External Transaction submitted under Market Rule 1 Section III.1.10.7 for the Real-Time Energy Market during the Re-Offer Period.